irfanhakim-as/charts/README.md

 ## How to add the chart repo

-1. Add the repo to your local helm client.
+1. Add the repo to your local helm client:

     ```sh
     helm repo add mika https://irfanhakim-as.github.io/charts
     ```

-2. Update the repo to retrieve the latest versions of the packages.
+2. Update the repo to retrieve the latest versions of the packages:

     ```sh
     helm repo update